RibbonDiff — User Guide

 Restore purchases

 If you previously purchased Pro Lifetime (or bought RibbonDiff when it was a paid App Store app), restore access from Settings → Pro → Restore Purchases.
-Make sure you're signed into the same Apple ID that made the original purchase.
+Make sure you are signed into the same Apple ID that made the original purchase.

 Legacy paid customers

 If you purchased RibbonDiff when it was a paid App Store download, the app automatically migrates you to Pro Lifetime on the same Apple ID.
-If it doesn't show as unlocked right away, use Restore Purchases.
+If it does not show as unlocked right away, use Restore Purchases.